TAMMY GEORGE | HEAD COACH

 JASON RASNAKE | ASSISTANT COACH

-Jason Rasnake is in his fifth year as an assistant women's basketball coach at USC Upstate.
+Jason Rasnake is in his sixth season as an assistant coach with the USC Upstate women's basketball program.

-He comes to Upstate after spending the previous eight seasons at N.C.
+He spent the previous eight seasons at N.C.
 State as part of the women’s basketball team.
 He was with the Wolfpack for a total of 11 years, serving two years as one of the program’s dedicated team managers after starting out with N.C.
 State as a member of the scout team.

 Rasnake also used his skills in social media by contributing the Wolfpack women's network by updating and creating content for the team's Facebook, Youtube and GoPack.com sites.

 The Chapel Hill, N.C., native graduated from N.C.
 State in 2005 with a degree in communication with a concentration in communication media.
 He went on to marry former Wolfpack player Jennifer Filipowski in May 2009.
-They have three daughters, Skylar, Emma, and Quinn.
+The couple has three children.

 DARIAN RILEY | ASSISTANT COACH

-Darian Riley is in his first season as an Assistant Women's Basketball Coach at USC Upstate.
+Darian Riley is in his second season as an assistant coach with the USC Upstate women's basketball program.

 Riley joined the Spartans in August, 2017 after spending the previous two seasons as the video coordinator at Clemson.
 While at Clemson, Riley was responsible for compiling scouting reports, breaking down game film and filming practices and games.